azlandev/ml-calculator/README.md

 ```
 To install the node packages, run `npm install` in the `/client/` folder.

+Note: Installing the requirements from `requirements.txt` installs `tensorflow-gpu`.
+If you do not have a TensorFlow compatiple GPU, you should install the non-GPU version of TensorFlow instead.
+Please refer to TensorFlow's documentation for more installation details.

 ## Usage

 To start the flask server, simply run the `flask_server.py` by entering `python flask_server.py` in your command line.
 To start the React app, enter `npm start` in a separate command line window from the `/client/` folder.
 A new window should automatically open in your browser

 ## Machine learning

-The machine learning models were created using the Keras API on top of Tensorflow.
+The machine learning models were created using the Keras API on top of TensorFlow.
 The pre-trained models for all operations are stored in `/machine-learning/models/` in the [SavedModel](https://www.tensorflow.org/guide/saved_model) format.
 You are free to create your own models for this application.
 Two scripts are included in the `/machine-learning/` folder to generate data and create/train a neural network.

 The models for all four operations (+,-,*,/) use linear regression to calculate weights.
 It's simply a sequential model with a normalization layer and a single Dense layer.
 ```